 These fellowships are awarded annually to qualified students in the Chemistry Department working toward a Ph.D.
-The amount of the stipend is consistent with University policy determined by the Graduate College Office.
+The amount of the stipend is consistent with Teaching Fellowship and Research Fellowship levels.

 OTHER FELLOWSHIPS

 A limited number of fellowships established by private donors are available periodically in selected departments.